How we use your personal information

 Your personal information will be kept secure and confidential.
 Our staff and volunteers have restricted access to personal information on a “need to know” basis.

-We may share information with third parties, including contractors we work with such as our repairs and maintenance contractors, third party cloud hosting and IT infrastructure providers, agencies and authorities we work with, such as Local Authorities, Social Services, Police, other social landlords.
+We may share information with third parties, including contractors we work with such as our repairs and maintenance contractors, third party cloud hosting and IT infrastructure providers, agencies and authorities we work with, such as Local Authorities, Social Services, Police, and other social landlords.

 We will share certain information in appropriate circumstances with our regulators, funders, or purchasers or potential purchasers of our business.
 We will also share relevant information with others when Sovereign believes it is in your, or the public’s, interest to do so, such as to keep customers, staff or visitors safe, or as required by law.